Ben Jones (American actor and politician): Post-congressional life

+Support of the Confederate battle flag

 In 2015, Jones announced his support of the Confederate battle flag, which can be seen on the exterior top of The Dukes of Hazzard signature car, the General Lee.
-His defense of the flag served as his response to Warner Bros.' decision to no longer manufacture any merchandise that features the flag, such as the General Lee, and the discontinuation of reruns of the show due to Dylann Roof's infamous reputation associated with the flag.
-Though Jones often refers to his Civil Rights activism in the 1960s, quotes Martin Luther King, cites a lifelong membership in the NAACP (an organization that has been fighting against symbols that glorify the Confederacy), and calls for a dialog between both sides of the Confederate battle flag issue, he dismisses any association between the Confederate battle flag and slavery.
-He also attributes any association between the Confederate battle flag and slavery to a "wave of political correctness" and calls it a "cultural cleansing."
+His defense of the flag served as his response to Warner Bros.' decision to no longer manufacture any merchandise that features the flag, such as the General Lee, and the discontinuation of reruns of the show due to Dylann Roof's infamous association with the flag.
+Though Jones often referred to his civil rights activism in the 1960s, quoted Martin Luther King, cited a lifelong membership in the NAACP (an organization that has been fighting against symbols that glorify the Confederacy), and called for dialogue between both sides of the Confederate battle flag issue, he dismissed any association between the Confederate battle flag and slavery.
+He also attributed any association between the Confederate battle flag and slavery to a "wave of political correctness" and called it a "cultural cleansing".

+Death

+Jones died from a massive heart attack at his home in Washington, Virginia, on August 9, 2026, aged 84 according to his wife Alma Viator.